open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Driver installation
 --------------------

 The OneBox requires the latest FTDI D3XX drivers to be installed on your computer (version 1.3.0.10).
 These drivers can be downloaded from the `FTDI website <https://www.ftdichip.com/Drivers/D3XX.htm>`__.
-Driver installation instructions can be found `here <https://ftdichip.com/wp-content/uploads/2022/05/AN_396-FTDI-Drivers-Installation-Guide-for-Windows-10_11.pdf>`__.
+It's recommended to run the Setup Executable and follow the instructions provided by the installer.

 Once the drivers are installed, verify whether the OneBox is correctly recognized: